indrabasak/spring-tls-example/README.md

 the client swagger UI page at `https://localhost:7081/swagger-ui.html`.

 ### Usage
-- Access the client swagger at `https://localhost:7081/swagger-ui.html`.
+- Access the client Swagger UI at `https://localhost:7081/swagger-ui.html`.

 - Make a POST request to create a book.
 The client in turn makes a request to the server to create a book.

 ![](./img/client-post-req.png)

 - If the request is successful, you should get a similar response as shown below:

 ![](./img/client-post-rsp.png)

-- Make a GET request to retreve the newly created book.
+- Make a GET request to retrieve the newly created book.
 The client in turn makes a request to the server to retrieve the book.
-The response is shown
+An example response is shown below:
- below:

  ![](./img/client-get-req-rsp.png)